Zoo Policies & Rules

-Please treat the Zoo’s animals with the respect and remember that you are a visitor in their home.
-Animals are easier to see in a calm environment, so please do not yell at them, chase fence lines or bang on enclosures.
+Please treat the Zoo’s animals with respect and remember that you are a visitor in their home.
+Animals are easier to see in a calm environment, so please do not yell at them, chase fence lines, or bang on enclosures.

 Feeding animals is prohibited throughout the Zoo except in approved areas with the specialized provided feeds!
 This is to ensure the health and safety of the animals.
 If you see a guest feeding an animal, please contact a Zoo Team Member.

 Foreign objects like coins, rocks, straws, or any plastics can injure and even kill animals.

 Do Not Bring Outside Food

 No outside food, drinks, or alcoholic beverages are not allowed on Zoo grounds.

 Please note that all of our animals’ diets include specific foods and anything not a part of that diet may be harmful, even if it seems like they could eat it.
 Feeding of the animals is allowed for the goat yard and parakeet area, but it must be done with the food that is provided by the Zoo.

 Wash your hands after touching animals at the Zoo, especially before eating.